 It is one of those soft balmy summer nights.
-The air is full of spices and home cooked food, some Spanish conversations in the background, people eating with their hands, dishes being shared.
+The air is full of spices and home cooked mexican food, some Spanish conversations in the background, people eating with their hands, dishes being shared.

 Everything here is carefully chosen.
 From boldly painted walls to beautifully curated tiles and furniture, everywhere you look you get a hint of Mexico.
 Even the name tells the story of a little town where a small boy had the dream of turning food into happiness, just like his mother once did.

 An explosion of colour, life and song – right in the midst of Hamburg.

 Miguel Zaldívar is the chef and owner of Mexikostrasse, but most importantly he is Mexican with all his heart.
 A young man with dark hair and a witty smile, Miguel's love for family and food is the driving force behind both of his restaurants.

 “It’s my grandfather’s favourite,” he says smiling, when passing a young couple a variety of dishes, that read like an edible adaptation of Frida Kahlo's works.
 There are combinations of cereal-based chorizo, oyster mushrooms, Chilean ancho crumble, onions and coriander.
 Vegans will find what they're looking for just as much as flexitarians.
 The choice and quality of the dishes are in no way inferior to the hospitality.
 “My mother tested for ages to get it right, but now it’s perfect,” he adds.